JawedAshraf/Deathray2/Deathray readme.txt

              Limited to values of at least 0.1.

-             The kernel implemented by Deathray uses 7x7-pixel windows centred upon the pixel being filtered.
+             The kernel implemented by Deathray2 uses 7x7-pixel windows centred upon the pixel being filtered.

              For a 2-dimensional gaussian kernel sigma should be